 Like most skincare products, the effects of red light therapy take time.
-Each device comes with its own recommended usage time, usually from three to 10 minutes per treatment area.
-You can choose to use it once or twice a day, or every other day, as your schedule allows.
-Consistency is key to seeing results.
+Each device has its own recommended usage time, usually from three to 10 minutes per treatment area.
+You can choose to use it once or up to 3x a day, or every other day, as your schedule allows – but consistency is key to seeing results.

 That’s what Aimee found while using her reVive Light Therapy® Essentials — Anti-Aging device — regular use leads to results.
 She says:

 “I’m a believer!
 I researched a lot before using it for the first time.
 It’s important to understand the process — you must be consistent and vigilant, and daily treatment is required.
 I apply a green tea lotion before use, aloe lotion after.
 I did a 3-minute treatment every morning and another every night for one week.
 I halted all other usual routines, peels, masks, etc., to isolate the results of light therapy.
 OMG, I will never be without this device.
 The device has surpassed my expectations.”